Fertilizer Shipments Survey (FSS)

 Imputation is not generally required; where necessary, prior company data will be used to estimate for current data with adjustments for current trends.

-This is a census and the data quality is maintained by standard editing techniques which are rigorous.
+The data quality is maintained by rigorous standard editing techniques.
 Survey results are validated by a statistical group of industry experts each quarter, with follow-up of issues and revisions as required.
 Company-level reports are investigated and follow-up with respondents is done as required; tabulations are revised when necessary.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.